ctfpilot/ctfp/README.md

 - **ArgoCD**: GitOps continuous delivery tool used to deploy and manage applications within the Kubernetes cluster.
 ArgoCD continuously synchronizes the cluster state with Git repositories, enabling declarative infrastructure management.
 - **Cert-manager**: Certificate management system for automating TLS/SSL certificate provisioning and renewal.
 It integrates with Cloudflare for DNS validation challenges.
-- **Traefik configuration**: Deploys additional Helm chart configuration for the Traefik ingress controller already present in the cluster, enabling advanced routing and middleware features, along with additonal logging with filebeat log aggregation.
+- **Traefik configuration**: Deploys additional Helm chart configuration for the Traefik ingress controller already present in the cluster, enabling advanced routing and middleware features, along with additional logging with Filebeat log aggregation.
 - **Descheduler**: Continuously rebalances the cluster by evicting workloads from nodes, ensuring optimal resource utilization and distribution across available nodes.
 - **Error Fallback**: Deploys [CTF Pilot's Error Fallback](https://github.com/ctfpilot/error-fallback) page service, providing custom error pages for HTTP error responses (e.g., 404, 502, 503).
 - **Filebeat**: Log aggregation and forwarding system that sends logs to Elasticsearch or other log aggregation services, enabling centralized logging and analysis.
 - **MariaDB Operator**: Kubernetes operator for managing MariaDB database instances.
 Allows automated provisioning, scaling, and management of MySQL-compatible databases.
 - **Redis Operator**: Kubernetes operator for managing Redis cache instances.
 Enables automated deployment and management of Redis clusters for caching and data storage.
 - **Prometheus & Grafana Stack**: Comprehensive monitoring and visualization solution.
 Prometheus scrapes metrics from cluster components, while Grafana provides dashboards for monitoring cluster health, resource usage, and application performance.
-Custom dashboards for Kuberenetes, CTFd, and KubeCTF are included.
+Custom dashboards for Kubernetes, CTFd, and KubeCTF are included.
 - **Alertmanager**: Alerting system integrated with Prometheus, used to send notifications based on defined alerting rules.
 Configured to send alerts to Discord channels for monitoring purposes.

 #### Platform